Ladies of London

-Ladies of London is an American reality television series that premiered on June 2, 2014, and aired on Bravo.
-The series chronicled the lives of six women who reside in London, United Kingdom, as they balance their social lives, businesses, and families.
-The show did also air in the United Kingdom on ITVBe.
-In the United States, the show can be streamed on Peacock with streaming available in Europe (including the United Kingdom) being available on Hayu.
+Ladies of London is an American reality television series broadcast on Bravo.
+It has aired four seasons, and chronicles the lives of several women who reside in London, United Kingdom, as they balance their social lives, businesses, and families.

-The series originally focused on Juliet Angus, Caprice Bourret, Marissa Hermer, Annabelle Neilson, Noelle Reno and Caroline Stanbury.
-The final cast consisted of Angus, Hermer, Stanbury, Julie Montagu, Caroline Fleming and Sophie Stanbury.
-Of the original cast members, Bourret and Reno departed after the first season, and Neilson left at the conclusion of the second.
-Montagu and Fleming joined the cast in the second season, and Sophie Stanbury in the third.
+Its first run consisted of three seasons, and premiered on June 2, 2014 and concluded on February 7, 2017.
+The first season starred Juliet Angus, Caprice Bourret, Marissa Hermer, Annabelle Neilson, Noelle Reno and Caroline Stanbury.
+Bourret and Reno departed after the first season, and Neilson left after the second.
+Julie Montagu and Caroline Fleming joined the cast in the second season, and Sophie Stanbury in the third.

+The series was placed on hiatus after the third season for nine years, however, was rebooted and completely recast for a fourth season that premiered on March 5, 2026.
+The cast of the fourth season features Missé Beqiri; Lottie Kane; Myka Meier; Kimi Murdoch; Martha Sitwell, Lady Sitwell; Margo Stilley; Emma Thynn, Marchioness of Bath; and Mark-Francis Vandelli.

+Production

 In March 2015, Bravo renewed Ladies of London for a second season, which premiered on September 7, 2015.
-In April 2016, the show was renewed for a third season.
+In April 2016, the show was renewed for a third season, which premiered on November 29, 2016.
+Following the end of its third season, the show was placed on hiatus for nine years.

 On July 12, 2018, Neilson, who was a muse for the late fashion designer Alexander McQueen, died at her home Chelsea, London.

+Angus and Stanbury would later go on to star in The Real Housewives of London and The Real Housewives of Dubai, respectively.

 On May 7, 2025, it was announced that the show would be revived by Bravo for a fourth season.

-Angus and Stanbury would later go on to star in The Real Housewives of London and The Real Housewives of Dubai, respectively.
+Retitled Ladies of London: The New Reign, the revival premiered on March 5, 2026.
+The new cast consists of British socialites and American expats – including seven women: Missé Beqiri (formerly of The Real Housewives of Cheshire), Lottie Kane, Myka Meier, Kimi Murdoch, Lady Sitwell, Margo Stilley, the Marchioness of Bath; and a series first, one man as part of the main cast: Mark-Francis Vandelli (formerly of Made in Chelsea).
+Dara Huang had originally signed on to be a main cast member for season 4, but quit during the second episode before departing during the third, as a result, Stilley, who was originally signed on to be a "Friend of the Ladies" castmember on the show, was upgraded to a main cast member in Huang's place.

+On June 24, 2026, it was announced the series was placed on hiatus for a second time.